Italy Reads Student Video Contest

 Students of participating Italy Reads teachers are encouraged to participate in the Italy Reads Student Video Contest.
 Students produce 3-minute videos that creatively represent the themes explored in the work of American literature being read this year and submit the videos for judging by a panel of experts.
-The class of the winning video will receive a prize of 500 euro!
-Second prize: 300 euro!
+The class of the winning video will receive a prize of 500 euros.
+Second prize: 300 euros.

 Students are encouraged to produce videos that are inspired by the work of American literature.
-Recurring themes and motifs found in Emily Dickinson's poetry provide a wealth of inspiration for the creativity of high school students.
+Recurring themes and motifs found in Flannery O'Connor's Short Stories provide a wealth of inspiration for the creativity of high school students.

 There can be no violation of copyright in the videos.
 Be creative and innovative in the interpretation of one of the themes.
 Students are very strongly encouraged to consult the document Bound By Law ©2006 Keith Aoki, James Boyle, Jennifer Jones for more information on how to respect intellectual property rights.

-Video entries must be uploaded to YouTube, Facebook, Vimeo or other social media network and the link included in the mandatory Submission Form.
+Video entries must be uploaded and made available to the general public to YouTube, Vimeo or other social media network and the link included in the mandatory Submission Form.